PulseTile/PulseTile-Docs/pages/technology/Initial-QA.md

 **A:** As we were playing around with different ways of connecting a plugin, Bower was most likely missed out from read.me file.
 Eventually, there are two active plugins left in Bower now, others are moved to its modules

 ***

-**Q: What underpins the decision to opt for the ISC licence?
-It seems the right choice, but I’m interested to understand the choices available.**
-**A:** This license is created while initializing package.json (npm init command).

-***

 **Q: If we are building individual components, how to we ensure overall build quality of the project? (e.g. does component 1 work with component 2, and what about when we add component 3)**
 **A:** At this point modules are independent, however, if there is an error in a particular module, it can be a typo or a wrong function usage, resulting build will fail.
-We discussed with Tony, that we should verify that module works with the core application functionality and only after this we notify users in some way that this can be used.
+We should verify that module works with the core application functionality and only after this we notify users in some way that this can be used.

 ***